BJP minister calls Abhijit Banerjee Left-leaning

 Union minister Piyush Goyal on Friday dubbed Indian-American Abhijit Banerjee, who won the 2019 Nobel for Economics, as Left-leaning.
-Patel made the remarks at a media briefing here.
+Goyal made the remarks at a media briefing here.

 "I congratulate Abhijit Banerjee for winning the Nobel prize.
 You all know that his thinking is totally Left-leaning," Goyal said.
 "Banerjee supported 'Nyay' (poverty alleviation scheme of Congress) and people of India rejected his ideology," the BJP leader said.